sachiniyer/cheap_portable_k3s/README.md

 This is the description of how I created my k3s cluster with tailscale and old thinkpads.
-I believe that the architecture is somewhat unique, and fits the use case of broke college kid trying to deal with no public ips and moving all the time.
+I believe that the architecture is somewhat unique, and fits the use case of cheap college kid trying to deal with no public ips and moving all the time.
 These docs are currently a work in progress, and contain a lot of my musings on the trials and tribulations taken when building this cluster.